YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 ## How did authors train the architecture?

-The model was trained with stochastic gradient descent with momentum of 0.9, wegith decay of 0.0005, and batch size of 128 images.
+The model was trained with stochastic gradient descent with momentum of 0.9, weight decay of 0.0005, and batch size of 128 images.
 These are important hyperparameters because the rule for training the weights of the model is as follow:

 ![Rule for weight updates](https://i.stack.imgur.com/RfFkY.png)

 source: https://i.stack.imgur.com/RfFkY.png

 My attempt to interpret this expression is that the next weight is based on the current weight and the next moment.
-The next momentum is updated through 90% of the current momentum value, subtracting 0.05% of learning rate mutiplied by the current weight and learning rate multiplied by the average over the current interation index's batch of the derivative (of the objective) with respoect to w, evaluated at the current weight.
+The next momentum is updated through 90% of the current momentum value, subtracting 0.05% of learning rate multiplied by the current weight and learning rate multiplied by the average over the current iteration index's batch of the derivative (of the objective) with respect to w, evaluated at the current weight.

 I am still trying to understand the last part of this expression.

 - [ ] This has been added to To-come-back-to-understand-it-further list.

 Weights were initialised with a zero mean Gaussian distribution and standard deviation of 0.01.
 Biases (constant 1) were added in the second, fourth, fifth conv layers and the first two fully-connected layers.
-Learning rate was starting from 0.01 with division by 10 through the training interations.
+Learning rate was starting from 0.01 with division by 10 through the training iterations.

 ## What were the results?

 In summary, AlexNet achieved the reduction of Top-1 error rate around 8% and Top-5 error rate around 9% on ILSVRC-2010.
-On the 2012 Challenge, authors pretrained the model on the ImageNet 2011 Fall dataset release and reduced the error rate down to 15.3% (previously 17% on the 2010 test set).
+On the 2012 Challenge, authors pre-trained the model on the ImageNet 2011 Fall dataset release and reduced the error rate down to 15.3% (previously 17% on the 2010 test set).

 ## Lessons learnt

 This was my first attempt to read through and understand the deep learning paper over a few days.
 AlexNet paper had several concepts that I had to explore further such as a size of layer, an advantage of ReLU over tahn, a visualisation of a conv layer through filters, and the implementation of AlexNet in Pytorch.
-There were the two math expressions that I had a difficult time to take in, but I decided to come back to them later rather than being stuck behind stubling blocks.
+There were the two math expressions that I had a difficult time to take in, but I decided to come back to them later rather than being stuck behind stumbling blocks.